 Mother rabbits only return to their nests once or twice a day to nurse their babies.
 It’s perfectly normal to find a nest of baby rabbits without a parent to be seen.
 Keep pets away from the area, and make note of the location of the nest to avoid mowing too close, and those babies will be just fine.

 Of course, if an animal is obviously injured, or you know for a certainty that the parent is dead, then you have a legitimate rescue situation on your hands.
-To find a rehabber near you who can help, visit the NY Department of Education’s website.
+To find a rehabber near you who can help, visit the NY Department of Environmental Conservation’s website.
 They have a directory of rehabilitators there.
 You can also give local vets a call, as many vets will keep wildlife rehabilitators’ numbers handy for such emergencies.

 In addition, please read the following excellent articles on what to do if you find a wild baby.